 Through the sacrament of Confirmation, Catholics are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 They become true witnesses of Christ, spreading his message by the way in which they live their lives.

-UPDATE - The Sacrament of Confirmation will be celebrated on Monday, April 22, 2013 with Bishop Eusebio Elizondo.
+UPDATE - The Sacrament of Confirmation will be celebrated on May 11, 2014 with Bishop Eusebio Elizondo presiding.